rodolfoasarabo/rn-app-shortcuts/README.md

   console.log(data.userInfo);
 }

-RnAppShortcuts.popInitialAction()
+popInitialAction()
   .then(doSomethingWithTheAction)
   .catch(console.error);
 ```

-Please note that on Android if android:launchMode is set to default value standard in AndroidManifest.xml, the app will be re-created each time when app is being brought back from background and it won't receive appShortcuts event from DeviceEventEmitter, instead popInitialAction will be receiving the app shortcut event.
+Please note that on Android if android:launchMode is set to default value standard in AndroidManifest.xml, the app will be re-created each time when app is being brought back from background and it won't receive `appShortcuts` event from `DeviceEventEmitter`, instead `popInitialAction` will be receiving the app shortcut event.

 ## Contributing